 - After the fibronectin coating, extensively wash the device with PBS 3 times as explained previously. - Similarly, rinse 3 times the channels by immerging them into 2 mL of culture medium pre-heated at 37°C (3)(4).
-Incubate in the medium at 37°C for 15 minutes (5). - Discard the medium either with an aspirating pump or by flipping the dish, and discard 10 μL of solution from each access port. - Place a droplet of cell solution (5 μL or 10 μL) per access port.
+Incubate in the medium at 37°C for 15 minutes (5). - Discard the medium either with an aspirating pump or by flipping the dish, and discard 10 μL of solution from each access port. - Place a droplet of cell solution (5 $\mu$ L or 10 $\mu$ L) per access port.
 Cell concentration should be adjusted to reach a confluency of 60-70% inside the hole.
-To achieve this, we advise a cell concentration ranging from 10° to 107 cells/mL.(6) - Close the lid of the Fluorodish.
+To achieve this, we advise a cell concentration ranging from 10 $^6$ to 10 $^7$ cells/mL.(6) - Close the lid of the Fluorodish.
 Place the Fluorodish into a humidified incubator with the appropriate settings for the cell type used (typically for mammalian cells this will be 37°C and 5% CO2) to allow cell adherence.
-Incubate at 37°C for 30 minutes to one hour. - 6 Add 2 mL of culture medium (3). - Incubate at 37°C, 5% $CO_2$ at least 4 hours(7) before observing the cells into the channels. - (1) 4Dcell fibronectin solution is provided at a concentration of $50 \mu g/mL$ .
-Fibronectin is standardly used at $10 \mu g/mL$ , but the concentration may be adapted depending on the cell type used and the results expected.
+Incubate at 37°C for 30 minutes to one hour. - Add 2 mL of culture medium(3). - Incubate at 37°C, 5% CO2 at least 4 hours(7) before observing the cells into the channels. - (1) 4Dcell adhesive coating solution is based on fibronectin at 10 μg/mL.
+The concentration should be adapted depending on the cell type used and the results expected.
 Other substrates such as collagen, PEG, ... may be used to modify cell adherence to the channel walls. - (2) The solution should infiltrate the channels by capillary forces: make sure that the liquid spreads throughout the entire structure.
 This can be easily checked by eye under regular light or using a regular bright field microscope.
-In very small structures, in which diffusion is harder, entry of liquid in the channels can be forced by placing the structure in a vacuum jar bell during at least 15 min.
-Alternatively, the protein solution can be incubated overnight at 4°C. - (3) The whole PDMS structure must be covered.
+In very small structures, in which diffusion is harder, entry of liquid in the channels can be forced by placing the structure in a vacuum jar bell during at least 15 min. - (3) The whole PDMS structure must be covered.
 If 2 mL is not enough, add more medium to completely cover it. - (4) For experiments involving drugs like molecule inhibitors, it is advised to preincubate the channels with a medium containing the drug at the right concentration. - (5) The PDMS absorbs molecules in the medium.
 So if you have fragile cells, an overnight incubation with PBS (3 mL) at 37°C is recommended before seeding the cells. - (6) High cell density is required to stimulate the contact of the cells with the channels.
 Low cell density may result in low number of cells inside channels and failure of the experiment.
 If needed, apply an "up & down" movement with the pipette to push the cells towards the borders. - (7) This duration will depend on the cell characteristics and migratory capacities.